 “I never knew Tony Curry the way I did André Rodgers, but I remember when I was small and used to play baseball on the Southern Recreation Grounds, Tony Curry was there, André Rodgers was there, and a lot of these players [also attending Curry’s service] were there at the same time.
 With me being so small -- all I knew was, when he went off to play professional baseball he was a good hitter, he was a good player, and he was fast.

 “When he went to play professional baseball, a lot of youngsters said, ‘Hey -- if he can do it, I can do the same thing!’
 He was someone right from home -- he gave a lot of other people in the ‘backyard’ the idea of going to play professional baseball.
-I was one of them, and ‘Sudgy’ [the late Wil Culmer, who is the last big leaguer as of 2009 from the Bahamas] was one of them.’”
+I was one of them, and ‘Sudgy’ [the late Wil Culmer, the fifth of the six Bahamian big-leaguers as of 2017] was one of them.’”

 Frank Sweeting, a local ballplayer from Tony’s era, described his old friend.
 “Tony was just an extraordinary player, you know.
 You could see the strength -- Tony was built, and his neck was like a football player’s -- it’s a fact, his body and ting.
 When he played ball, it was something to see if you had known him.”